sixolet/phonotype/README.md

 Literal `0` is considered "control-rate" by PHONOTYPE and cannot be output;
 `SILENCE` is an audio-rate version you can have as your output.

+`SCL` - 3 - Scale

+Do our best to scale the input to the given range.
+Note that some estimates of mins and maxes of signals are approximate, so this won't guarantee all signals in range.

+1. Signal to scale
+2. New min.
+Must be constant.
+3. New max.
+Must be constant.